 Whether an individual has a criminal record or not, police have a duty to conduct investigations properly and within The Code of Conduct for Police Officers and the Code of Ethics.

-There is a 12-month time limit to making a police complaint, and so it is vital to get in touch with Duncan Lewis as soon as possible, rather than trying to live with the situation.
+There is a 12-month time limit to making a police complaint, and so it is vital to get in touch with Duncan Lewis as soon as possible.

 Duncan Lewis may be able to secure legal aid, or to offer a no win no fee arrangement for police harassment claims – or, alternatively, competitively priced fixed fees or hourly rates, as well as After the Event (ATE) insurance for compensation claims.